ChandlerLutz/MDRI_Data/README.md

 ### Download Instructions

-* You can downlaod all of the data, including real time and daily data, using the download link above.
+* You can downlaod all of the data, including real time, daily, and seasonally adjusted data, using the download link above.
-* A CSV file for the most recent monthly US data can be found [here](XXX).
+* A CSV file for the most recent monthly US data can be found [here](https://raw.githubusercontent.com/ChandlerLutz/MDRI_Data/master/Data/MDRI_US_nsa.csv).
-* A CSV file for the most recent state-level data can be found [here](XXX).
+* A CSV file for the most recent state-level data can be found [here](https://raw.githubusercontent.com/ChandlerLutz/MDRI_Data/master/Data/MDRI_States_nsa.csv).
-* A CSV file for the most recent city-level data can be found [here](XXX).
+* A CSV file for the most recent city-level data can be found [here](https://raw.githubusercontent.com/ChandlerLutz/MDRI_Data/master/Data/MDRI_Cities_nsa.csv).